With my eyes half open, I sluggishly got out of bed. Making my way across the room, I lost my balance on a toy car that wasn’t put away.

 Another idea is to use drawer dividers to separate things.
 I put these in our kids’ bedroom drawers to separate socks, bibs, accessories, and more.
 I also organized our kitchen junk drawer with bins.

-And, don’t forget to give your drawers a good ole clean-out, especially those kitchen junk drawers.
+And, as another home organization tip, don’t forget to give your drawers a good ole clean-out, especially those kitchen junk drawers.

 You don’t need to keep take-out menus because everything is online.
 Those extra ketchup and soy sauce packets never get used either.